 - Pneumonia and abscess developing in the internal organs.

 - Death occurs due to nervous system infection

-The main treatment is supportive care which includes fever are controlled by anti-inflammatory drugs, the abscess needs to be drainage.
-The prevention is based on the vaccination program and the identification of causal agent and prevention.
+The main treatment is supportive care which includes fever is controlled by anti-inflammatory drugs, the abscess needs to be drainage.
+The prevention is based on the vaccination program and the identification of causal agents and prevention.